chipotleman/fundedfinal/replit.md

-# Funder - Sports Betting Challenge Platform
+# Piks - Sports Betting Challenge Platform

 ## Overview
-Funder is a Next.js-based sports betting platform that provides users with funded challenges to bet with.
+Piks is a Next.js-based sports betting platform that provides users with funded challenges to bet with.
 Users can sign up for different challenge tiers, receive funded accounts, and keep a percentage of their profits.

 ## Current State
 - **Framework**: Next.js 14.2.30